JetBrains/kotlin-web-site/docs/topics/scripting/custom-script-deps-tutorial.md

    </tab>
    </tabs>

-5. Create the `src/main/kotlin/` directory in the module and add Kotlin source file, for example, `host.kt`.
+2. Create the `src/main/kotlin/` directory in the module and add Kotlin source file, for example, `host.kt`.

-6. Define the `main` function for the application.
+3. Define the `main` function for the application.
 The application should run with one argument - the path to the script file, and execute the script.
-You'll define the script execution in a separate function on the next step.
-Just declare it empty for now.
+You'll define the script execution in a separate function `evalFile` on the next step.
+Declare it empty for now.

    `main` can look like this: